 - Development of a drive-thru restaurant unit let to McDonalds

-The final phase is scheduled for completion in Autumn 2020, a new Costa Coffee restaurant and drive-thru.
+The final phase completed in October 2020, comprising a new Costa Coffee restaurant and drive-thru, following which our clients achieved a sale.

 Dell of Inshes

-Acquired by Scottish Widows Investment Partnership Property Trust at the same time as Inshes Retail Park, the land at Dell of Inshes represents a logical expansion opportunity for the Inshes District Centre.
+Acquired by ABRDN at the same time as Inshes Retail Park, the land at Dell of Inshes represents a logical expansion opportunity for the Inshes District Centre.

 The 12 acre site is allocated in the adopted Highland-Wide Local Plan for mixed-use development and, following an extensive public consultation exercise, a planning application was submitted to Highland Council in November 2013.
 Planning permission was granted by Scottish Ministers in January 2017.